craftercms/docs/source/by-role/architect/index.rst

 - Secure deployment practices
 - Secure operations practices

-Learn more about CrafterCMS' security policies in the :ref:`security section <security>`.
+Learn more about CrafterCMS's security policies in the :ref:`security section <security>`.